MasWattad/zap-product-deduplication/README.md

 Rows with missing title or invalid price are excluded from matching entirely.
 They are retained in `products_with_attributes.csv` with flags for downstream review.

-Listing 55 (₪100 Samsung S23) is grouped correctly with its cluster, flagged as suspicious, and excluded from the displayed minimum price and canonical title selection.
+Listing 55 (₪100 Samsung S23) is grouped with the correct product cluster, flagged as suspicious, and excluded from the displayed minimum price and canonical title selection.

 ---